 By Persis Karim

 Five weeks after her father’s death, Jasmin Darznik’s mother decided to move from the house where she’d lived for many years.
-While rummaging through boxes, Darznik found several photos that seemed to capture a frozen past—a time in her life that she only vaguely remembered, but with a pronouncing detail that surprised her.
+While rummaging through boxes, Darznik found several photos that seemed to capture a frozen past—a time in her life that she only vaguely remembered, but with a pronounced detail that surprised her.
 The photo that grabbed her attention was of young girl, her mother, as a teen bride.
 Beside her stood a man who appeared to be the groom—but she knew the man wasn’t her father.

 This discovery was the basis of Darznik’s New York Times best-selling memoir, The Good Daughter: A Memoir of My Mother’s Hidden Life, published to widespread acclaim in 2011.